charles-uno/charles-uno.github.io/_drafts/2017-12-07-gp-okc-report.md

 My other losses were punts.
 I was too eager to go all-in.
 I walked into counterspells that I could have afforded to respect.

-The good news is that I'm learning.
-Reflecting on my misplays helps me improve.
+The good news is that I'm learning by reflecting on my misplays.
 I'll be a stronger player in Spain than I was in OKC.
 The bad news is that my mistakes make it hard to assess my build.
 I'm confident that [[Blighted Woodland]] belongs in Titan Breach.
 As for [[Desperate Ritual]]...
 I guess I have 7 weeks to figure it out!